kehantan/labbook/docs/assays/mtt.rst

 * Multichannel micropipette
 * Aluminium foil
 * Cell reservoir
-* Waste beaker
 * Incubator
 * Microplate reader
 * Microplate shaker

 **Procedure**

 #.
-Take MTT reagent from freezer and warm to room temperature in water bath or let it sit at bench before use.
+Take MTT reagent from freezer and let it reaches room temperature before use
 #.
-Add 10 μL of MTT reagent into each well.
+Add 10 μL of MTT reagent into each well

-    * **Do not** need to remove media on this step.
+    * **Do not** need to remove media on this step
-    * The MTT reagent concentration is 5 mg/mL, final concentration of MTT reagent in each well is 0.5 mg/mL.
+    * Final concentration of MTT reagent in each well is 0.5 mg/mL
-    * Other concentrations of MTT can be used, find out from the literature whichever concentration of MTT that suits your experiments.
+    * Other concentrations of MTT can be used, find out from the literature whichever concentration of MTT that is suitable

 #.
-Wrap well plates in aluminium foil to keep the MTT reagent from light.
+Wrap well plates in aluminium foil to keep the MTT reagent from light
 #.
 Incubate.
-37 °C, 5% CO2, 1-4 hrs.
+37 °C, 5% CO2, 1-4 hrs

-    * Different literature report different incubation time, you can try to optimise, but be consistant.
-If you decided to incubate for 2 hrs, then incubate 2 hrs everytime you do MTT assay.
+    * Different literature report different incubation time, may try to optimise, but be consistant.
+If 2 hrs of incubation was decided, then incubate 2 hrs everytime MTT assay was carried out

 #.
-After 1-4 hrs of incubation, remove the 96 well plate from incubator.
+After 1-4 hrs of incubation, remove the 96 well plate from incubator

-    * You can observe the 96 well plate under microscope with 10x magnification to observe the formation of formazan crystals.
+    * Formazan crystals can be observed in the 96 well plate under microscope with 10x magnification

 #.
-Remove media along with remaining MTT solution with multichannel micropipette.
+Remove media along with remaining MTT solution with multichannel micropipette
 #.
-Add 100 μL of DMSO into each well with a multichannel micropipette.
+Add 100 μL of DMSO into each well with a multichannel micropipette

-    * You can use a cell reservoir for DMSO.

 #.
-Place 96 well plate on shaker and shake for 10 mins.
+Place 96 well plate on shaker and shake for 15-30 mins

-    * This step is to solubilise the formazan crystal.
+    * This step is to solubilise the formazan crystal
     * Shaking time can be reduced as long as the crystals are completely dissolve in DMSO.
-You can observe the plate under microscope to check if there are undissolved crystals.
+Can observe the plate under microscope to check if there are undissolved crystals

 #.
-Read plate at 570 nm.
+Read plate at 570 nm

-    * There are different protocols that uses different wavelength, may adjust according to literature.
+    * There are different protocols that uses different wavelength, may adjust according to literature

 #.
-After reading the absorbance, the plate can be disposed into the yellow bin in the lab.
+After reading the absorbance, the plate can be disposed into the yellow bin in the lab

 Results
 -------